abcsFrederick/CHAMPAGNE/docs/index.md

-Information on who the pipeline was developed for, and a statement if it's only been tested on Biowulf.
+TODO Information on who the pipeline was developed for, and a statement if it's only been tested on Biowulf.
 For example:

 It has been developed and tested solely on NIH [HPC Biowulf](https://hpc.nih.gov/).

 Also include a workflow image to summarize the pipeline.

+TODO: programmatically add readme contents here? similar to pkgdown.